 - In terms of tenure, the proportion of Haringey residents that are renting from a private landlord has increased since 2011 (now 31%), while the proportion renting from LA has decreased (now 22%). - Residents are now less likely to be happy with their accommodation, although this remains high at 82% - Housing affordability continues to grow as an issue.
-The average house price:earnings ratio is now 16.63 in Haringey
+The average house price:earnings ratio is now 18.03 in Haringey

 - Facilities are good, with a range of cultural events and good transport links.
-Haringey also now has 25 Green Flag Parks. - The rate of knife crime with injury is the 10th highest in London. - 78% of residents say they have good friendships and/or associations in their local area, while 83% say relations between different ethnic and religious communities are good. - Haringey has reduced its carbon emissions significantly since 2005, but is behind target to be Net Zero Carbon by 2041
+Haringey also now has 25 Green Flag Parks. - The rate of knife crime with injury is the 8th highest in London. - 78% of residents say they have good friendships and/or associations in their local area, while 83% say relations between different ethnic and religious communities are good. - Haringey has reduced its carbon emissions significantly since 2005, but is behind target to be Net Zero Carbon by 2041

 - Haringey is a highly diverse borough.
 38% of residents are from BAME groups and 26% identify as "white other".
-180+ languages are spoken. - Deprivation levels are high, particularly in the northeast of the borough. - GCSE attainment has improved marginally comparative to London but there are notable attainment gaps. - Life expectancy has fallen in the last year, notably in men (by 1.1 years), a greater fall than London (0.5 years) - Haringey residents reported reduced levels of Life Satisfaction and Feeling Worthwhile and there are higher rates of serious mental illness.
+180+ languages are spoken. - Deprivation levels are high, particularly in the northeast of the borough. - GCSE attainment has improved comparative to England, but is below London, there are notable attainment gaps. - Life expectancy has fallen in the last year, notably in men (by 1.1 years), a greater fall than London (0.5 years) - Haringey residents reported improved levels of Life Satisfaction, however there are higher rates of serious mental illness than in London